-Our CEO Elisha London has co-written an article on the World Economic Forum’s website together with Peter Varnum, the Forum’s Global Health and Healthcare Project Lead, which we’ve reproduced below.
-The original can be found here.
+Our former CEO and co-founder Elisha London has co-written an article on the World Economic Forum’s website together with Peter Varnum, the Forum’s Global Health and Healthcare Project Lead, which we’ve reproduced below.

 The global mental health crisis could cost the world $16 trillion by 2030.
 With mental disorders on the rise in every country in the world, nowhere is immune.

 Poor mental health stops employees from reaching their full potential and forces them to take more sick days, stunting productivity and economic growth.
 This is also a challenge with society-wide ramifications.
 Loneliness and isolation affect many of the most vulnerable among us.
 People with serious conditions such as schizophrenia or bipolar disorder are especially likely to be marginalised by their communities.
 Those with the most severe conditions pay with their lives, dying prematurely – as much as two decades before their time.

 Fortunately, coming into Davos this year we are riding a sea change in how the world approaches mental health.

 At the highest levels of government, private sector and civil society, leaders are stepping up to commit to promoting positive dialogues around mental health.
 This means culture shifts in our shared spaces: in the workplace, in schools and in communities.
 And this momentum is coming from both the southern and northern hemispheres.